A shopping cart is the centerpiece of almost every e-commerce website.

 - Commerce Cart Calculation Hooks

-Make sure that your before- and after-calculation hooks are not supposed to be run in some predefined order; Also make sure that before-calculation hooks don’t make any changes that are supposed to be reverted in after-calculation hooks (especially if those changes may be in conflict with any modules outside the code in between before- and after-calculation hooks).
+Make sure that your before- and after-calculation hooks are not supposed to be run in a predefined order.
+Also make sure that before-calculation hooks don’t make any changes that are supposed to be reverted in after-calculation hooks, especially if those changes may be in conflict with any modules outside the code between before- and after-calculation hooks.

 [!]
 If you use an external tax calculation provider, use caching to reduce the number of service calls.